IEC 61850/61400-25 OPC Server Configuration Guide

 Designed to read and write to IEC 61850/61400-25 Servers.
 IEC 61850 is based on MMS (Manufacturing Message Specification, ISO 9506).
 Only the TCP/IP profile is supported.
 GOOSE is not supported.

-This IEC 61850 client can handle any current or future data models (IEC 61850-7-4xx for Substations, Hydro Power, Decentralized Energy Resources.
-IEC 61400-25-2 for Wind Power).
+This IEC 61850 client can handle any current or future data models (IEC 61400-25 for wind turbines, IEC 62344 for Hydroelectric power plants and IEC62350 for Distributed Energy Resources (DER)).
 The SCL (System Configuration Language) file is not required because the data model is extracted from the device when the device first comes online.

 Channel Configuration